Where to Find the Best Online Childbirth Classes

 “All first-time families should take childbirth education—it really should be a blanket requirement because it gives them the foundational framework of what to expect,” says Amy Johnson-Grass, president of the American Association of Birth Centers.
 “Right now, in this country, everyone learns about pregnancy from social media—[real life] is really so far from that.”

-While most hospitals and birth centers offer comprehensive classes in-person and onsite, many are now catering to our current reality of social distancing due to COVID-19 with online childbirth classes.
+While most hospitals and birth centers offer comprehensive classes in-person and onsite, many are now catering to our current reality of COVID-19 with online childbirth classes.
 Some classes are taught via live stream; others are pre-recorded.
 Johnson-Grass notes that a prerecorded class gives parents-to-be time to let the information sink in and the ability to go back and view again; other experts like live web conferences because they allow you to feel like part of a community.
 Either way, enrolling in an online childbirth class taught by a certified expert can lessen most anxieties you have about giving birth.

 “One of the most beneficial parts of attending a childbirth class is accessing an expert,” says Dena Marchiony, a trained childbirth educator and owner of Childbirth Philly.
 “That’s extremely helpful as any questions you have can be answered.”